nikwithak/tailwag/README.md

 in early stages.
 It currently has a large number of `unwrap()` calls, `TODO` comments, and unoptimized code.
 I've made an effort to document known technical debt as comments in the code.
-The macros in particular are a bit funky (see FAQ - "What's up with the macros?")
+The macros in particular are a bit funky (see FAQ - "What's up with the macros?").

+I've made made some recent improvements to the error handling and hope soon to eliminate all `.unwrap()` calls, which currently cause unexpected crashes in some cases.

+It is also currently single-threaded, only able to handle one request at a time, which is due to the WIP status of the underlying HTTP implementation.

 ## Getting Started